McKeeAtx/es6-generator-profiler/README.md

 ![VisualVM](images/visualvm.png?raw=true)

-At any given time, it's crystal clear which threads are running.
-The purpose of `profile` is to provide a similar profiling experience: The profiling view should closely reflect the mental execution model that you have in your head:
+It's crystal clear which threads are running at any point in time.
+The purpose of `profile` is to provide similar insights into the execution of Sagas: The profiling view should closely reflect the mental, Thread-based execution model:

 ![timeline without profiling](images/introduction-profiling-enabled.png?raw=true)